SmarterApp/RDW_Documentation/docs/Troubleshooting.md

 ...
 ```

-The simplest diagnostic is to look at a pod's logs, either downloading them or tailing them:
+The simplest diagnostic is to look at a pod's logs, either downloading them or tailing them.
+Refer to [Logging](Monitoring.md#logging) for more information on configuring logs.

 ```bash
 kubectl logs migrate-reporting-deployment-3157337915-34zqn > migrate.log